stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 task tft:apply
 ```

-Each track of a unit has an identical configuration as other instances that use the specified context, apart from the tfvar `track`.
+Each instance of a unit has an identical configuration as other instances that use the specified context, apart from the tfvar `track`.
 The tooling automatically sets the value of the tfvar `track` to match `TFT_TRACK`.
 This ensures that every track has a unique identifier that can be used in TF code.

-Only set `TFT_TRACK` when you want to create an alternate version of a unit.
-If you do not specify a track name, TF uses the default workspace for state, and the value of the tfvar `track` is `default`.
+Only set `TFT_TRACK` when you want to create an extra copy of a unit.
+If you do not specify a track identifier, TF uses the default workspace for state, and the value of the tfvar `track` is `default`.

-Once you no longer need a track, run `tft:destroy` to delete the resources, and then run `tft:forget` to delete the TF remote state for the track:
+Once you no longer need the extra instance, run `tft:destroy` to delete the resources, and then run `tft:forget` to delete the TF remote state for the extra instance:

 ```shell
 export TFT_CONTEXT=dev TFT_UNIT=my-app TFT_TRACK=copy2